marimeireles/psychonautgirl/blog/_posts/2019-03-16-new-layout-for-psychonaut.md

 ![girl](/assets/blog/girl.gif)

-I'm not great at drawning, so what I did was get a reference image from the internet and I tried to draw something alike.
+I'm not great at drawing, so what I did was get a reference image from the internet and I tried to draw something alike.
 I chose this cool draw by Tara Anand.
 Tara's draw is on the left and mine on the right:

 ![comparing_girls](/assets/blog/comparing_girls.png)